 If you have already studied at university level, you may be able to count it towards your Open University qualification – which could save you time and money by reducing the number of modules you need to study.
 At the OU we call this credit transfer.

 You should apply for credit transfer before you register, at least 4 weeks before the registration closing date.
 We will need to know what you studied, where and when and you will need to provide evidence of your previous study.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Foundation Degree in Engineering.
+On successfully completing this course, we’ll award you our Foundation Degree in Engineering.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements, but you must be in engineering-related employment.